 Our Safeguarding Disclosure Form should be used to report any disclosure.
-This can be requested from Sport Structures at any time and all staff will have access to this.
-A copy can be found in Appendix 2.
-The form must be completed immediately following the awareness of a safeguarding concern or disclosure and sent directly to the DSL or the Deputy DSL.
+For concerns relating to Prevent, a Prevent Disclosure Form should be completed.
+This can be requested from Sport Structures at any time and can be found via our website, under policies.
+A copy can be found in the appendix.
+The form must be completed immediately following the awareness of a safeguarding/prevent concern or disclosure and sent directly to a DSL.
 The form should be completed as accurately and fully as possible, but if all information is not available this should not stop the form being submitted as quickly as possible.

-For low level concerns, please complete a low-level concerns form which can be found in Appendix

-3. Please note, that Low level concerns can also be expressed verbally to the DSL or Deputy DSL.
+For low level concerns, individuals are required to complete a low-level concerns form which can also be found in the appendix.
+Please note, that low level concerns can also be expressed verbally to a DSL.

-Appendix 1 - Types of Abuse and further information
+Appendix 1-Types of Abuse and Further Information